Yakimych/articles/reason-in-vue/README.md

   "bs-dependencies": ["@glennsl/bs-json", "bs-axios"]
 ```

-Now we can create a new file `NumberFacts.re`, model the type and create a decoder:
+Now we can create a new file `NumberFacts.re`, model the type, and create a decoder:

 ```ocaml
 [@genType]